panjamo/mwb/README.md

 ## Features

 - **Fast Search**: Search through thousands of German TV shows, documentaries, and news content
+- **AI-Powered Playlists** ✨: Use Gemini AI for intelligent chronological sorting, deduplication, and smart VLC playlist creation
 - **Advanced Filtering**: Use MediathekView's powerful search syntax with selectors
 - **Duration Selectors**: Filter content by duration directly in the query (e.g., `>90` for content longer than 90 minutes)
 - **Exclusion Filter**: Filter out unwanted content using regex patterns